-Get your mind right mamas!
+Get your mind right, mamas!
 Let your diet be packed with food rich in protein.
-Also get in the habit of incorporating foods rich in Vitamin B such as.
+Also, get in the habit of incorporating foods rich in Vitamin B such as whole grains, meat, and dark leafy vegetables.
 At all cost, avoid super spicy, acidic or fried foods.
-Not only will it cause heart burns and leave your belly feeling unsettled, it may cause nausea.
+Not only will it cause heartburns and leave your belly feeling unsettled, but it may also cause nausea.

 KEEP STRESS AWAY

 Stress can be harmful to the body for those who aren't pregnant.
-When pregnant, it's even more important to keep stress away from your daily life because stress can increase your chances of experiencing nausea.
+When pregnant, it's even more important to keep stress away from your daily life because it can increase your chances of experiencing morning sickness.